gruntwork-io/docs/docs/2.0/docs/library/tutorials/deploying-your-first-gruntwork-module.md

 </TabItem>
 </Tabs>

-### Create the reference to the Gruntwork module
+### Create the Reference to the Gruntwork Module

-Next, we'll create a reference to the Gruntwork module.
-One of the benefits of referencing modules this way is the ability to set defaults for your organization.
-As an example — the `terraform-aws-lambda` exposes many variables but in the module block below, we are hard coding the value `run_in_vpc` to be `false`.
-This will ensure that anyone consuming this module will only create AWS Lambda functions that are not in a VPC.
-For a full list of configuration options for this module, refer to the [Library Reference](/reference/modules/terraform-aws-lambda/lambda/#reference).
+Next, create a reference to the Gruntwork module.
+Referencing modules in this way allows you to set default values for your organization.
+For example, the `terraform-aws-lambda` module exposes many variables, but in the module block below, we hardcode the value `run_in_vpc` to `false`.
+This ensures that anyone consuming this module will only create AWS Lambda functions that are not deployed in a VPC.
+For a complete list of configuration options for this module, see the [Library Reference](/reference/modules/terraform-aws-lambda/lambda/#reference).

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>